School Lunch Meals and Procedures

 The Food Service Department uses an automated Point-of-Sale system.
 Each student has a meal account, which is used when making purchases.
 Payments are made in advance.
 The district issues your student’s ID number.
 Parents are strongly advised to make payments in advance.
 Parents are asked to send money, by check if possible, made out to Exeter School Meals, in a sealed envelope with student’s name, teacher’s name, and amount of money written on it.
 It is recommended that payments be made prior to students purchasing items from the meal program.
 It is preferred payments are made on the fist day of the school week for ease in the classroom.
 Payments are accepted at any time.
 Meal money is collected in the first day of each school week early in the morning.
 If necessary, meals can be paid for daily in the cafeteria.
 You may also pay by credit card by creating an account for your student at myschoolbucks.com, there is a small fee charged by the company for this service.
 You can also view account activity at this site at no charge.
 Any money left on your child’s meal account at the end of the school year moves forward with them.

 Students who received free or reduced price meals last year are eligible to receive free or reduced meals for the for the first 30 operating days of school or until a determination (free, reduced, or denied) has been made on the student’s new application.
 All students will be given new forms during the first week of school; they should be completed and returned to school as quickly as possible.
 A NEW APPLICATION IS REQUIRED EACH YEAR.

-You may pick up an application at the school’s main office or for immediate processing, fill one out at Exeter High School by appointment, call 775-8449 or 775-8488 beginning .
+If you do not wish to download the form, you may also pick up an application at the school’s main office or for immediate processing, fill one out at Exeter High School by appointment (call 775-8449 or 775-8488) beginning in August.